saizhou777/GR-ViT/README.md

 ```bash
 CUDA_VISIBLE_DEVICES=0 python train.py
 ```

-## The Markdown editing is based on [Arya](https://markdown.lovejade.cn/?utm_source=markdown.lovejade.cn)
-## 🤗 Acknowledgement
+## 👏 2.
+Acknowledgement
-This repository is built using the [Groupmixformer](https://github.com/AILab-CVC/GroupMixFormer) repositories.
+This repository is built using the [Groupmixformer](https://github.com/AILab-CVC/GroupMixFormer) and [deep-learning-for-image-processing](https://github.com/WZMIAOMIAO/deep-learning-for-image-processing) repositories, we particularlly appreciate their open-source efforts.